iindustryrocks/LejosComunicationInternet/README.md

 # LejosComunicationInternet
-Simple tutorial to connect lejos by USB shared Internet
+Simple tutorial to connect lejos by USB shared Internet.

+Follow intrustions.md to first use of LEGO EV3 with LejOS